cran/mlr3spatial/README.md

 mlr3spatiotempcv?</summary> <br> mlr3spatiotempcv is solely devoted to resampling techniques.
 There are quite a few and keeping packages small is one of the development philosophies of the mlr3 framework.
-Also back in the days when mlr3spatiotempcv was developed it was not yet clear how we want to structure additional spatial components such as prediction support for spatial classes and so on.
+Also back in the days when mlr3spatiotempcv was developed, it was not yet clear how we want to structure additional spatial components such as prediction support for spatial classes and so on.

 </details>